netphantom/OrcidJS/README.md

     <h1>Publications</h1>
     <div id="myPublications"></div>
 ````
-Then setup the script with your Orcid. that's it.
+Then setup the script with your Orcid.
+That's it.
 ```
     <script>
         printPubList("0000-0001-8041-4403", "myPublications");